-In this post I will show you how to create Win32 applications using Patch My PC in Intune.
-Using Patch My PC tool, with just few clicks you can create and upload Win32 Applications to Intune.
+In this guide, I will show you how to create Win32 applications using Patch My PC in Intune.
+Using Patch My PC tool, you can easily create and upload Win32 Applications to Intune.

 With Patch My PC, you can easily extend Microsoft SCCM to deploy and update over 400+ third-party applications across 190+ enterprise products.
 When you integrate Patch My PC with Intune, you can automatically create Win32 applications in Intune.
 This saves a lot of your time in creating Win32 applications.

 If you are new to Patch My PC, I recommend checking my guides on Patch My PC tool.
 The guides cover about Patch My PC tool, installation and configuration.

 - Install Patch My PC – Publishing Service Setup Guide

 - Configure Patch My PC – Publishing Service Configuration Guide